Bath Children’s Novel Award 2017 Judge

 The need to increase inclusivity and diversity in publishing is something that’s at the forefront of my mind when reading submissions, and I’m always interested to see characters, worlds and situations that aren’t often reflected in children’s fiction – without becoming an ‘issues’ book.
 In general, anything that makes me both laugh and cry will always win me over!

-What’s made you laugh or cry recently?
+What has made you laugh or cry recently?

 Of novels I don’t represent, there have been some really exciting new voices in YA and my most recent read, THE HATE U GIVE by Angie Thomas, blew me away with its voice, energy and fresh, sharp take on gun violence and police brutality.
 It has one of the best openings I’ve read in some time, too.
 In younger children’s fiction, THE BONE SPARROW by Zaina Fraillon was powerful, moving and very timely, and on the other end of the spectrum, Emer Stamp’s DIARY OF PIG series have made me laugh.